aspose-html/aspose-html-reference-tutorials/content/english/net/advanced-features/environment-configuration/_index.md

 ### Q2: How can I obtain a license for Aspose.HTML for .NET?

-A2: You can purchase a license from the official Aspose website: [Purchase Aspose.HTML License](https://purchase.aspose.com/buy).
+A2: You can purchase a license from the Aspose website: [Purchase Aspose.HTML License](https://purchase.aspose.com/buy).

 ### Q3: What formats can I convert HTML documents to using Aspose.HTML for .NET?